killy971/codecov-haskell/README.md

 # Limitations

+## Total coverage

 Because of the way hpc works, coverage data is only generated for modules that are referenced directly or indirectly by the test suites.
 As a result, the total package coverage computed by Codecov may be higher than what it really is.
+An option will be added soon in order to allow specifying source folders to include in the total coverage computation.

+## Expression level coverage

+Even though hpc supports expression level covereage, this version of codecov-haskell does not support it yet, but this feature will be implemented soon.
+Meanwhile, the hpc coverage information is converted into a line based report, in which a line can be: fully covered (green), partially covered (yellow) and not covered (red).

 # Contributing